ironArray/Caterva2/README.md

 pytest -v
 ```

+[TODO] Currently getting a `FileNotFoundError: [Errno 2] No such file or directory: './venv/bin/python'` error (using conda here).

 ## Use with caution

-Currently, this projects is just a proof of concept.
-In the future, Caterva2 will offer the possibility to publish, and share Blosc2 datasets (and other formats) in different group classes, and accessible from other hosts via TCP/IP and REST interfaces, and using partial caching (with different levels of granularity) when possible.
+Currently, this project is just a proof of concept.
+It is not meant for production use yet.

-In case you are interested in this project, please contact us at contact@blosc.org.
+In case you are interested in Caterva2, please contact us at contact@blosc.org.

 That's all folks!